ahmedazab888/power/README.md

 # Power

-Functions to perform power calculations.
+Functions to perform power and sample size calculations.

-Note: This is a work in progress.
+Note: This repository is in the process of being migrated from [http://github.com/louden/scikit-design](http://github.com/louden/scikit-design).
+Please see there for tests.